dvidelabs/flatcc/README.md

 First we compile the schema read-only with common (-c) support header and we add the recursion because `monster_test.fbs` includes other files.

+    flatcc -cr samples/monster/monster.fbs

+For simplicity we assume you build an example project in the project root folder, but in praxis you would want to change some paths, for
+example:

+    mkdir -p build/example
-    flatcc -cr monster_test.fbs
+    flatcc -cr -o build/example samples/monster/monster.fbs
+    cd build/example

-we get:
+We get:

     flatbuffers_common_reader.h
     include_test1_reader.h
     include_test2_reader.h
     monster_test_reader.h

 Namespaces can be long so we use a macro to manage this.

     #include "monster_test_reader.h"